HDRUK/cohort-discovery-service-docs/docs/architecture/platform.md

 # Platform Architecture

 The Cohort Discovery Service operates across multiple organisational boundaries using a federated model.
-Each Data Custodian maintains full control of their data within their own infrastructure.
+Each Data Custodian maintains full control of their data within their own infrastructure. aoidhosahdoashdoash

 ---